 All of the differences in the events of the game in a High Chaos run (as opposed to Low Chaos) can feel this way.
 From refugee shelters now appearing as a room full of weepers to Samuel flat-out telling Corvo that he's probably worse than the people he's going to kill.

 Wallace, the butler of Lord Pendleton.
 Pendleton is a snob, but he doesn't take it to quite the same extremes as his butler.
 Wallace can often be found berating Lydia or Cecilia for their less-than-stellar performance by aristocratic standards, even though they're doing the best they can with horrible conditions in a time when basic safety marked one as lucky.
 In short: Lydia keeps the Pub clean in the middle of an abandoned, plague-ridden, flooded district, Wallace berates her for not knowing how to do a proper curtsey.
+He also mentions he doesn't care about the Weepers, stating they're 'only' poor people.

 Scrappy Mechanic: See all these cool weapons, neat abilities, and interesting combat system?
 You'd better not use them at all, otherwise the story takes a drastic turn into Darkness-Induced Audience Apathy, with every character telling you that you're a monster.
 In other words, the Low/High Chaos mechanic (or just how strictly and unfairly it's implemented) effectively removes most of the gameplay mechanics if you don't want everything turning Grim Dark and nothing but constant Player Punch.